Click an icon above to rate this movie

 There was little doubt over what would be the top film this weekend at the UK box office, and with ease the David Fincher directed Gone Girl starring Ben Affleck debuts at the top.

 It's weekend take of £4.1 million Gone Girl makes a very impressive October debut.
 It has a long way to go for it to be Ben Affleck's top grossing film which is currently Shakespeare in Love from 1999.

 Director David Fincher also has an impressive box office record, his best film to date being 1995's Seven, his second film, and considered a classic.

 Coming in quite respectably in second is Dracula Untold which debuts at number 2 with £1.7 million.

 Falling a single place to number 3 this week is The Equalizer which add's £1.2 million to make a 10 day total of £4.3.

-Last weeks top film was an event movie for one day only, which actually had some “encore” screenings which means it hans on and makes £114,000 this week but, as expected, tumbles down the chart this week.
+Last weeks top film was an event movie for one day only but it had some 'encore' screenings which means it has gone on and made £114,000 this week but, as expected, tumbles down the chart.

 1 year ago

 Prisoners stayed at the top of the box office for a second week while the top new film was Filth at two.

 The Fame remake stayed at the top for a second week leaving the highest new film to enter at two, The Invention of Lying.